A-Thiyagarajan/named-entity-recognition/README.md

 ### STEP 3:
 Compile the model
 ### STEP 4:
-Train and test the model with datas.
+Train and test the model with datas

 ## PROGRAM